HEC Paris: Alumni association

 The school alumni association, Association des diplômés HEC Paris, was founded in 1883 and gathers alumni of the different institutions of the HEC Group: École HEC Paris, MBA HEC Paris, HEC Paris Executive MBA, Mastères HEC Paris and Doctorat HEC Paris.
 Each degree is associated with a letter and the year of graduation.
 In 2017, HEC Alumni were ranked by The Economist as the 2nd most powerful business school alumni network in the world.

+Notable alumni

+Roland Garros, HEC 1908, aviation pioneer and fighter pilot.

+Serge Dassault, EMBA 1963, chairman and chief executive officer of Dassault Group.

+Mercedes Erra, HEC 1981, Executive President of Havas Creative.

+François-Henri Pinault, HEC 1985, CEO of Kering.

+HEC Paris has one of the largest and most influential alumni networks in Europe, with more than 80,000 graduates across over 135 countries.
+Its alumni have held leading positions in business, finance, entrepreneurship, public administration, and international organizations.
+HEC graduates have served as chief executives of major multinational corporations, including several companies listed on the CAC 40, and have played prominent roles in the development of France’s entrepreneurial and investment ecosystem.
+The school’s alumni community includes business leaders such as François-Henri Pinault, Jean-Paul Agon, Mercedes Erra, and Stéphane Richard, as well as numerous founders, investors, senior civil servants, and political figures.

+Notable faculty

+HEC Paris welcomes notable faculty members like François Baroin (French Finance Minister from 2011 to 2012), Jean-Louis Borloo (French Ministry) or Noëlle Lenoir (French Minister for European Affairs from 2002 to 2004).

 In popular culture

 The institution is featured in many works.
 Association of Wrongdoers, a 1987 film by Claude Zidi, features former students.